cenwadike/nani/README.md

 ### Why Plugins Matter

 **Competitors:** You get what they built.
 Period.
-**Nani:** Drop a 20-line TypeScript file, add any feature instantly.
+**Nani:** Drop a 20-line TypeScript file, restart, add any feature instantly.

 ### Plugin Types